Thanushri23/Rushz/README.md

 flutter run
 ```

-You'll need a Supabase project set up with the relevant tables for venues, cabins/courts, bookings, and user roles. _[Add `.env` / config setup instructions here if applicable]_
+You'll need a Supabase project set up with the relevant tables for venues, cabins/courts, bookings, and user roles.

 ## Status

-Core booking flow is fully functional end-to-end for both customer and admin roles. _[Add anything in progress, e.g. payments, notifications, ratings]_
+Core booking flow is fully functional end-to-end for both customer and admin roles.

 ## What I'd Improve Next